ec-europa/sumo/README.md

             to convert coordinates into image pixel and back

 ### Installation
-Sumo doesn’t need to be installed, It’s enough to copy the Sumo folder in your system.
+SUMO doesn’t need to be actually installed, it’s enough to copy the SUMO folder in your system.
-SUMO require JRE (or JDK) 1.7.x or above.
+SUMO requires JRE (or JDK) 1.7.x or above.
 If you don't want to install a new Java version, you could simply copy
 the JRE folder in your SUMO folder.

-### Run Sumo
+### Run SUMO
-Sum can run in two ways , interactive mode  ( with GUI ) and in batch mode.
-The batch mode require a configuration file as explained in the manual.
+SUMO can run in two ways, interactive mode  (with GUI) and batch mode.
+The batch mode requires a configuration file as explained in the manual.

-To run in interactive mode use start.sh for Linux and start.bat for Windows .
+To run in interactive mode use start.sh for Linux and start.bat for Windows.

 To use the batch mode use start_batch.sh for Linux and start_batch.bat for Windows.

 ### License
-Sumo is licensed under the BSD 2-clause "Simplified" License
+SUMO is licensed under the BSD 2-clause "Simplified" License.